- Search The Registry

-Originally called the Albany Bible and Manual Training Institute, it was supported by private and religious organizations to train Black youths in southwest Georgia.
-In 1917, it became the state-supported, two year Georgia Normal and Agricultural College.
-In 1943 it became a four-year institution and was named Albany State College.
-The Board of Regents approved the current name, Albany State University in June 1996.
-Albany State University is a growing regional institution in southwest Georgia that offers undergraduate and graduate liberal arts and professional degree programs, and a wide range of outreach programs to the community.
+Originally called the Albany Bible and Manual Training Institute, private and religious organizations supported it to train black youths in southwest Georgia.
+1917 it became the state-supported, two-year Georgia Normal and Agricultural College.
+In 1943, it became a four-year institution and was named Albany State College.
+The Board of Regents approved the current name, Albany State University, in June 1996.
+Albany State University is a growing regional institution in southwest Georgia that offers undergraduate and graduate liberal arts and professional degree programs and a wide range of outreach programs to the community.

-Both traditional and non-traditional students comprise the 3,150-student population, with approximately 60 percent fitting the traditional 18-22 year-old student profile.
+Traditional and non-traditional students comprise the 3,150-student population, approximately 60 percent fitting the traditional 18-22-year-old student profile.
 About 40 percent of the students live in campus housing, while 40 percent are older adults.
 Sixty percent are women.
-Located on the banks of the Flint River, the 204-acre campus is undergoing a $112 million extensive construction and renovation as the result of a devastating flood in 1994.
+Located on the banks of the Flint River, the 204-acre campus is undergoing a $112 million extensive construction and renovation resulting from a devastating flood in 1994.
 The aftermath of this natural disaster created a new spirit of determination on campus along with the motto, "Unsinkable Albany State."
 The construction will create a new campus for Albany State students and the Albany community.

-The University offers many social opportunities for students through bands, choirs, religious groups, honor societies, several major Greek and honor sororities and fraternities, and ROTC.
-An NCAA Division II school, Albany State's intercollegiate sports include men's sports in football, basketball, baseball, track and field, cross-country, and women's sports in basketball, volleyball, cross-country and track and field.
-Albany State serves its community through a range of outreach initiatives, particularly through service-learning programs.
+The University offers many social opportunities for students through bands, choirs, religious groups, honor societies, several major Greek and honors sororities and fraternities, and ROTC.
+An NCAA Division II school, Albany State's intercollegiate sports include men's sports in football, basketball, baseball, track and field, cross-country, and women's sports in basketball, volleyball, cross-country, and track and field.
+Albany State serves its community through various outreach initiatives, particularly service-learning programs.